 Spinal stenosis is not something that happens overnight.
 The condition typically involves 3 factors in your spine that combine to cause the narrowing.
 They include a disc problem usually a bulge that begins to push on the nerves from the front of your spine, joints in your back that become enlarged secondary to arthritis (lumbar spondylosis) that pushes the nerves from the back of your spine, and a ligament that becomes enlarged that also pushes from the back of your spine.
 At times, there also may be a slight misalignment of your spine that can contribute to the narrowing as well (spondylolisthesis).
 These 3 factors continue to crowd the nerves in your low back but you usually do not experience any of the above symptoms until the narrowing reaches a critical level.
 Think of your spinal nerves as very bad neighbors.
 As they get too close to each other, they become aggravated and inflamed thereby producing symptoms.

-Most people with spinal stenosis can only walk for very short distance before the pain and/or weakness/heaviness causes them to rest.
+Most people with spinal stenosis can only walk for very short distances before the pain and/or weakness/heaviness causes them to rest.
 Some will find relief leaning forward often referred to as the shopping cart sign as leaning forward on a shopping cart will improve your symptoms.
 This opens the area of the narrowing of your spine to a small degree but can alleviate your symptoms.

 As spinal stenosis occurs through normal aging of the spine when nerves become crowded or compressed in the center of your spine, it normally overlaps with other conditions in your spine that can cause similar symptoms.
 Nerves can also be pinched as they leave the spine as well.
 This will produce symptoms down one leg (lumbar radiculopathy) vs spinal stenosis typically involves both legs as this occurs before the nerves leave the spine.
 It is extremely important to differentiate which one or both diseases are causing your symptoms.
 Though both conditions may be seen on diagnostic studies such as x-rays and/or MRIs this does not necessarily mean they are causing your symptoms.
 In addition, other conditions that may not be even related to your spine, such as narrowing of the blood vessels to your legs, may produce similar symptoms.
-Being evaluated by a spine specialist is crucial in identifying a specific diagnosis who may order studies to support the clinical diagnosis.
+Being evaluated by a spine specialist is crucial in identifying a specific diagnosis.

 Treatment for this condition depends on multiple factors.
 Questions you may ask yourself are: What are your goals/expectations for the treatment?
 How effective is the treatment?
 How long will the treatment provide relief from pain/discomfort?
 What are the risks/benefits of the treatment?
 Typically, initial treatment involves medications and physical therapy.
 This can certainly give some relief and allow you to continue to function but as the underlying condition is a chronic problem, this does not cure the underlying disease.
 In addition, like all medications, you must be careful in the side effects they may produce themselves and/or from the interactions they have with your current medication regimen.